 Caterpillar House by Sebastián Irarrázaval

-Caterpillar House is located in Lo Barnechea, Santiago de Chile, Chile, and was designed by Sebastián Irarrázaval.
+Designed by Sebastián Irarrázaval, Caterpillar House is a high end residential residence located in Lo Barnechea, Santiago de Chile, Chile.

 Caterpillar House by Sebastián Irarrázaval: